 The hearing officer shall disclose to the accused inmate all witnesses who will be participating in the hearing.
 Inmates have no right to cross-examine witnesses.
 However, the accused inmate may be permitted to suggest questions that the hearing officer, in his/her discretion, may ask.

 600.8.1 EVIDENCE

-Accused inmates have the right to make a statement, present evidence, and call witnesses at the hearing (15 CCR 1081).
-Requests for witnesses shall be submitted in writing by the inmate no later than 12 hours before the scheduled start of the hearing.
-The written request must include a brief summary of what the witness is expected to say.
+Accused inmates have the right to make a statement, present evidence, and call witnesses at the time of hearing (15 CCR 1081).